WebAssembly/tool-conventions/DynamicLinking.md

     get_global $bar_addr
     call_indirect

+Note: This change does not effect exports, or the import of functions for direct call.

-Note that in the case of data symbols the imported global must be mutable as the dynamic linker will need to modify the value after instantiation.
-This is because the data symbol offsets are exported as wasm exports which are not known until after a module is instantiated.
+Note: In the case of data symbols the imported global must be mutable as the dynamic linker will need to modify the value after instantiation.
+This is because the data symbol offsets are specified as wasm exports which are not known until after a module is instantiated.

-For function symbols the imported global can be immutable since the linker can assign a table index to each imported function before it instatiates any of the modules.
+Imports of function addresses do not need to be mutable since the linker can assign a table index to each imported function before it instantiates any of the modules.

 ## Implementation Status